asherkim815/permalist-modified/README.md

 1. Add new features
     - Add date and day
     - Autofocus on input when editing an item
-    - Prevent ejs crash from having 0 items by adding "<%= if (locals..."
+    - Prevent ejs crash from having 0 items by adding "<%= locals.items && ..."
 2. Rework UX
 3. Minimize codes (most notably css)